shipyard-run/shipyard-website/docs/wsl2.md

 ```

 This issue also only affects the access of Shipyard resources from outside the WSL2 container, resolution inside the container should function correctly with IPv4.

+### Why Magic URLs?
+When exposing a service or resource to the local host Shipyard currently requires services to be exposed using unique ports.
+For example the resources `app-a.container.shipyard.run` and `app-b.container.shipyard.run` can not both expose their serivces on the same port because individual resources currently bind to the hosts IP address.
+From version v0.2.0, Shipyard will move to a shared ingress.
+Multiple resources can bind to a shared host port with traffic routed to the correct resource using HTTP Host Headers.